 I stayed in the Miraflores neighborhood, which had some of the city’s most expensive apartments and houses.
 I didn’t care much about that, but I liked having a view of the ocean on my daily walks.
 There were many people-watching opportunities, as I shared the sidewalk with runners, bikers, skateboarders, rollerbladers, and dogs.

 One of the first things I noticed about Lima was that it was almost always cloudy and humid.
-It constantly felt like it was about to rain.
-However, locals proclaimed, “Nunca llueve en Lima [It never rains in Lima].”
-I felt like that was just tempting fate.
+Even though it constantly felt like it was about to rain, locals proclaimed, “Nunca llueve en Lima [It never rains in Lima].”
+I thought that was just tempting fate.

 Sure enough, it rained during one of my nights in Lima.
 A bartender at one of the hostels I stayed at put a positive spin on it: we were “lucky” to be witnessing such a rare event.
 Silver linings, right?